 When traveling with others, we are often selective about suggesting activities that we hope everyone will enjoy and find a good use of precious vacation time.
 If one of these activities doesn’t work out, it can be a source of guilt and conflict.

 If you make the wrong choice on a solo trip, there’s no one to worry about other than yourself, and you won’t feel guilty for ruining someone else’s travel day.
 Plus, it’s easier to ditch your itinerary and move on, which brings us to…

-When traveling in a group, changing plans can be rife with interpersonal, financial and other concerns.
-When traveling alone, you can simply make a decision and move on.
+When traveling in a group, changing plans can be rife with interpersonal, financial, and other concerns.
+When on a vacation alone, you can simply make a decision and move on.
 This can apply to decisions both small and large, from deciding where to eat to choosing whether to rent a car and leave town.